gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Its simplicity may prove useful,"
 Dockety cut in before Patient could reply.
-"It may m-m-make it less susceptible to C-C-Consensus."
+"It may m-m-make it less susceptible to C-C-Central."

 Patient cackled.
 "It has started, hasn't it?